zef/BoxKit/README.md

 # BoxKit

-A library of 3d printable parts for making low-cost boxes, trays, and bins.
+An open-source library of 3d printable parts for making low-cost boxes, trays, and bins.

-3d printing can be a great way to make small bins and boxes, but it's not always possible or economical to use for larger items.
+3d printing can be a great way to make small bins and boxes, but it's not always possible or economical for larger items.

 BoxKit enables the easy creation of these types of bins using thin sheet goods such as acrylic, plywood, or MDF panels, with small, cheap, 3d printed parts for the corners.
 The corners can be secured in place with CA glue.

 This is a quick, cheap, and efficient way of creating all sorts of small parts bins.
+The parts are designed to print with no supports.

 I would like to make a video explaining and demonstrating some of the features and process.
 Coming soon, I hope!